Gallium nitride: Transistors and power ICs

+A 30 W GaN USB-PD wall charger (right) is significantly smaller than a traditional silicon-based charger (left) of the same power rating.

 GaN transistors are suitable for high frequency, high voltage, high temperature and high-efficiency applications.
 GaN is efficient at transferring current, and this ultimately means that less energy is lost to heat.

 GaN high-electron-mobility transistors (HEMT) have been offered commercially since 2006, and have found immediate use in various wireless infrastructure applications due to their high efficiency and high voltage operation.
 A second generation of devices with shorter gate lengths will address higher-frequency telecom and aerospace applications.

 GaN-based metal–oxide–semiconductor field-effect transistors (MOSFET) and metal–semiconductor field-effect transistors (MESFET) also offer advantages including lower loss in high power electronics, especially in automotive and electric car applications.
 Since 2008 these can be formed on a silicon substrate.
 High-voltage (800 V) Schottky barrier diodes (SBDs) have also been made.

-The higher efficiency and high power density of integrated GaN power ICs allows them to reduce the size, weight and component count of applications including mobile and laptop chargers, consumer electronics, computing equipment and electric vehicles.
+The higher efficiency and high power density of integrated GaN power management ICs allows them to reduce the size, weight and component count of applications including mobile and laptop chargers, consumer electronics, computing equipment and electric vehicles.

-GaN-based electronics (not pure GaN) have the potential to drastically cut energy consumption, not only in consumer applications but even for power transmission utilities.
+GaN-based electronics (not pure GaN) have the potential to substantially cut energy consumption, not only in consumer applications but even for power transmission utilities.

 Unlike silicon transistors that switch off due to power surges, GaN transistors are typically depletion mode devices (i.e. on / resistive when the gate-source voltage is zero).
 Several methods have been proposed to reach normally-off (or E-mode) operation, which is necessary for use in power electronics: